Law

 The Rule of Law

-One of the most fundamental requirements of civil society is the rule of law which means that the people must follow the law of the land irrespective of their status or position in the society.
-In the modern world, the developed countries feel proud that their society is governed by the rule of law, while most developing countries like India feel ashamed that their society does not have the rule of law.
-The developed countries are the role model for the underdeveloped countries, where the rule of law is still a distant dream.
+One of the most fundamental requirements of civil society is the rule of law, which means that the people must follow the law of the land irrespective of their status or position.
+In the modern world, developed countries feel proud that the rule of law governs their society, while most developing countries like India feel ashamed that their society does not have the rule of law.
+The developed countries are the role models for the underdeveloped countries, where the rule of law is still a distant dream.

 Great New

-Societies that follow the rule of law are often considered more civilized as there is much more order in society.
+Societies that follow the rule of law are often considered more civilized as society has much more order.
 Everything in such societies appears to be in order.
-The roads are clean, lawns and parks are well-maintained, government officials work in the office, trains and public transports run on time.
+The roads are clean, lawns and parks are well-maintained, government officials work in the office, and rains and public transport run on time.
 Further, there is virtually no corruption in public offices.
-People are well paid, deliver better efficiencies and keep everything neat and clean.
+People are well paid, deliver better efficiencies, and keep Everything neat and clean.
 These societies appear perfect to the people of other parts of the world, who often wonder why they can’t be like them.

 All societies need laws for their existence.
-Even though the laws may be different in each society, there are some basic principles common to all laws of the world.
+Although laws may differ in each culture, some basic principles are common to all laws of the world.
 These fundamental principles are equality, fraternity, justice, and liberty.
-The Indian constitution, for example, incorporates these goals in the preamble to the constitution, which seek to secure for all its citizen’s justice, liberty, equality and promote among them the spirit of fraternity.
+The Indian constitution, for example, incorporates these goals in the preamble, which seeks to secure justice, liberty, and quality for all its citizens and promote among them the spirit of fraternity.

-These principles are so universal in nature that they find the place in every civilized society of the world.
+These principles are so universal that they have denatured their place in every civilized world society.
 It is a matter of great surprise that, in reality, the outcome of the rule of law is just the opposite.
 The more civilized a society is, the more inequality is among its population – more injustice to the have-nots, less liberty due to strict enforcement of the law, and more hatred among the citizens based on race, caste, and religion.
 What goes wrong with the implementation of the so-called rule of law?

 Law of Nature:

 Indian thinkers in the Vedic period, i.e., around 3000 years before the birth of Christ, discovered that the universe does not perform its functions at random but follows certain laws.
-These were called “Rita” or the universal laws or principles that guided the universe.
-Man’s progress can be largely attributed to understanding these basic principles of nature and exploiting them for the benefit of the human race at the cost of the rest of the creations.
-Therefore, the laws of man run contrary to the laws of nature as they are human-centric and not designed for all the creations of God or Nature.
+These were called “Rita,” or the universal laws or principles that guided the universe.
+Man’s progress can be largely attributed to understanding these basic principles of Nature and expecting them to benefit the human race at the cost of the rest of the creations.
+Therefore, tman’s laws run contrary to Nature’s laws as they are nature-centric and not designed for all the creations of God or Nature.

-One of the basic differences between human-made laws and Nature’s laws is that nature’s laws are spontaneous as they require no effort in implementation.
-For example, in a natural piece of the earth like a forest, the earth produces trees, plants, fruits, and vegetables spontaneously without any need for watering or breeding.
+One of the basic differences between human-made laws and nature’s laws Nature’snature’s laws Nature’staneous is they require no effort to be implemented.
+For example, in a natural piece of the earth like a forest, the world spontaneously produces trees, plants, fruits, and vegetables without watering or breeding.
 Nature itself provides timely rain and fertilizer to the new plants.
 The forests and the mountains are covered with greenery and beauty, which is purely natural since it comes without effort.

-On the contrary, human-made creations like parks, trees, plants are artificially made.
+On the contrary, human-made creations like parks, trees, and plants are artificially made.
 They, too, may look as beautiful as the natural ones, yet they cannot survive without regular effort on the part of man.
-Imagine a park, which is not maintained for a few months, or a house not cleaned for months.
+Imagine a park thatis not been maintained for a few months, or a house that has that is ot been leaned for months.
 It will lose all its beauty and soon be filled with dust and weeds.
 No building or modern gadget can survive without external effort from man.
-However, all-natural creations can survive independently and maintain their existence; and enjoy their lives without any external support.
+However, all-natural creations can survive independently, maintain their existence, and enjoy their lives without external support.

 However, every other creature is killed in man’s world if it is not useful for man.
-They can survive only if they can be useful for man.
-Thus man’s world does not treat any other creature of nature with respect and does not provide them any right to equality, liberty, justice, or fraternity.
-He cleverly usurps this universal law and makes it applicable only to human beings.
+They can survive only if they can be useful to man.
+Thus, man’s world does not treat any other creature of Nature with reNature and does not provide them any right to equality, liberty, justice, or fraternity.
+He cleverly usurps this universal law and makes it applicable only to humans.
 He has created a human-made law for all other lesser species, calling it ‘the law of the jungle’ or ‘the survival of the fittest,’ which justifies his domination over the weak creations.
-The fact, on the contrary, is that the laws of the jungle are far more just and equal for all species than the human-made law.
+On the contrary, ithe fact is that the laws of the jungle are far more just and equal for all species than the human-made laws

-Most men are not concerned about how they treat the lesser animals as they feel that ‘the survival of the fittest’ theory is more logical than the laws of nature.
-However, they forget that every principle created in the universe has to be applied to them and that they may not always be a beneficiary.
-Man-made-laws do not stop with animals, but they soon spread their wings to encompass human beings, too.
-This is where conflicts between man and man start that give rise to hatred and wars.
-Man feels the pinch when the law of the jungle is applied against them, and the law of nature is denied to him.
+Most men are not concerned about how they treat the lesser animals as they feel that ‘the survival of the fittest’ theory is more logical than the laws of Nature.
+However, every principle created in the universe has to be applied to them, and they may not always be a law.
+Please do not stop with animals; they also spread their wings to encompass human beings.
+This is where conflicts between man and man start, leading to hatred and wars.
+Man feels the pinch when the law of the jungle is applied against them, and the law of Nature is deniNaturehim.
 He is hurt when he is treated like weeds by society.

 Weeds: The Undesirable Plants of Nature?

 One of the most interesting creations of the natural world is the weed.
 Weeds are undesirable vegetation in the kingdom of plants.
-Weeds are defined as any plant that is not valued by human society and usually tends to overgrow or compete with valued flora.
-Weeds are plants that are considered by human beings as unattractive, undesirable, or troublesome.
+They are defined as any plant that is not valued by human society and usually tends to overgrow or compete with valued flora.
+Weeds are plants that human beings consider unattractive, undesirable, or troublesome.

 In the natural world, man has to fight against weeds to make their artificial plants survive continuously.
-Weeds grow automatically, and if the artificial gardens do not have the support of the man, it is soon overpowered by weeds, and the whole field or garden becomes full of weeds.
-Weeds are created by Nature (God) as no human effort is required to grow them.
+Weeds grow automatically, and if the artificial gardens do not have man’s supporters overpower them the whole field or garden becomes full of weeds.
+Weeds are created by Nature (God), and no human effort is required to grow them.
 They are, however, so powerful that man has to continuously guard his creation against these weeds, lest all creation of the civilized society is destroyed.
 Weeds are as undesirable to a man in the world of plants as criminals in human society.

 Criminals: The Necessary Evil for the Civil Society:

 Similar to weeds in the natural world, there is a growth of criminals in civilized societies.
 Who are these criminals?
 Why do they grow?
-Whether the criminals are healthy people, or are they mentally ill as often thought by the civilized world?
+Whether the criminals are healthy people, or do they have a mental illness, as often thought by the civilized world?
 Criminals are defined as the people who commit the crime.
-Crime is defined as an act that violates the criminal law that is punishable by law.
+Crime is defined as an act that violates the criminal law and is punishable by law.
 Crime is usually considered an evil act, and criminals are often seen as evil created by the Devil, out there to destroy the civilized citizens, the children of God.

 The role of criminals is similar to the role of the weeds.
-Imagine the world without crime, i.e., everyone follows the law of the land without question.
-It will only provide status quo in the world.
-Kings will always be kings, and only their children or loved ones can become kings.
+Imagine a world without crime, i.e., everyone follows the law of the land without question.
+It will only provide the status quo in the world.
+Kings will always be kings; only their children or loved ones can become kings.
 Poor will always be poor.
-Kings will frame more inhuman laws that would give them more powers.
-The less fortunate people would die out of hunger and poverty as they won’t break the law, and the state will have no obligation to feed them.
-Thus the world without criminals would be a place where people will die due to inaction, boredom, and cruelty.
+Kings will frame more inhuman laws that would give them more power.
+The less fortunate people would die of hunger and poverty as they wouldn’t break the law, and the state would have no obligation to feed them.
+Thus, a world without criminals would be a place where people would die due to inaction, boredom, and cruelty.
 Such an ideal world, indeed, would be the most inhuman and most undesirable to humanity.

 Thankfully, people called criminals automatically grow in every civil society as soon as man creates laws to govern it.
-They always challenge man’s laws since they are mostly against the laws of nature, i.e., equality, justice, liberty, and fraternity.
-States always have to face opposition from such people who break the law and are known as criminals.
-They may have an ugly appearance as weeds, but they only provide oxygen to the society for its life.
-Thus in posterity, people recognize them not as criminals but as heroes.
+They always challenge man’s laws since they are mostly against the laws of Nature, i.e., nature, justice, liberty, and fraternity.
+States always face opposition from people who break the law and are known as criminals.
+They may appear ugly, like weeds, but they only provide oxygen to society for its life.
+Thus, in posterity, people recognize them not as criminals but as heroes.

 The Path of Heroism:

 While man hates criminals, he worships the heroes.
 He can lay his most valuable possession, i.e., his life, on a single call from his hero.
 Who are these heroes?
 Are they law-abiding civilized people or law-defying criminals?
 Take the example of Mahatma Gandhi in the modern world.
-He was perhaps the biggest criminal in the time of the British rule in India, and he was jailed many times on charges of being waging war against the state.
+He was perhaps the biggest criminal in the time of British rule in India, and he was jailed many times on charges of bagging war against the state.
 He spent more than 15 years in jail for his various crimes.
-Yet, India’s people call him ‘Father of the Nation’ and love him more than any civilized person on the earth.
-Nelson Mandela spent 27 years in jail, yet he is a national hero for South Africa and the entire world.
+Yet, India’s people call him ‘Father of the Nation’ and love him more than any civilized person.
+Nelson Mandela spent 27 years in jail, yet he is a national hero for South Africa and the world.

 Rule of Divine Law:

-It is not always good to follow the law blindly as it provides order and the rule of law in the society but kills humanity as most human-made laws are against the natural laws.
-Human-made laws are often disguised under cover of natural laws like equality, justice, liberty, and fraternity, yet they serve just the opposite purpose.
+It is not always good to follow the law blindly as it provides order and the rule of law in society but kills humanity, as most human-made laws are against natural laws.
+Human-made laws are often disguised under natural laws like equality, justice, liberty, and fraternity, yet they serve the opposite purpose.
 Most people see the letter of the law but fail to grasp its spirit.
 One must understand that breaking human-made laws is one of all civil societies’ fundamental requirements if it contradicts natural or divine laws.
-Thus every person who breaks the law needs not to be a criminal.
-One must go deeper into the facts before declaring a law-breaker to be a criminal.
-The key distinction perhaps would be to see if he is breaking the law for humanity’s interest or his own selfish end.
+Thus, every person who breaks the law does not need to be a criminal.
+One must go deeper into the facts before declaring a law-breaker criminal.
+The key distinction will be to see if he is breaking the law for humanity’s interest or his selfish end.
 Is it need-based or greed-based?
-There lies the distinction between good and evil, between a true criminal and a hero.
-One who is breaking the law for others or fighting injustice is a hero and not a criminal.
+The distinction between good and evil lies between a true criminal and a hero.
+One who breaks the law for others or fights injustice is a hero and not a criminal.
 A poet said, “Jo lade die he that, Sura to” (One who fights for the weak is the real hero).

 Related posts